 Why did the focus suddenly shift to Ash to the point where we got a superhero-esque confrontation out of it?
 Why did it shift to him at all?

-In movie 06, Ash stayed away from the limelight because it was Max’s movie.
+In Movie 06, Ash stayed away from the limelight because it was Max’s movie.
 He did do one heroic thing because main character, but he never stole the show from Max.
 The climax was more of a team effort with Ash, Max and Butler if anything.
-Contrast that to movie 04, where one of the main negatives there was Ash stealing the show from Sam and, to a lesser extent, his relationship to Celebi.
-We’re moving backwards in character and storytelling progression as we move forward in movies.
+Contrast that to Movie 04, where one of the main negatives there was Ash stealing the show from Sam and, to a lesser extent, his relationship to Celebi.
+We’re moving backwards in character and storytelling abilities as we move forward in movies.

 There’s no reason whatsoever why May couldn’t have been the one to go down there and fix the sea crown.
 Absolutely none.
 Given everything that has been built up until this point, it’s almost like they intended to have that happen in the first few drafts then changed it to Ash at the last second because main character.